siddi582/Election_Analysis/README.md

 County Results Deliverable Requirements:
 You will earn a perfect score for Deliverable 2 by completing all requirements below:

-Each county and its total vote count are saved in the election_results.txt file.
+Each county and its total vote count are saved in the election_analysis.txt file.
-Each county and its percentage of the total votes are saved in the election_results.txt file.
+Each county and its percentage of the total votes are saved in the election_analysis.txt file.
-The county with the largest number of voters is saved in the election_results.txt` file.
+The county with the largest number of voters is saved in the election_analysis.txt` file.
 Results with detail analysis:
 Using your knowledge of writing data to a text file, write the winning candidate results and the county election results to the election_analysis.txt file.